 - The entire blanket is worked while holding two skeins of yarn at the same time.

-- Learn how to do the long tail cast on “here”
+- Learn how to do the long tail cast on: Tutorial

-- Learn how to do the Knit Stitch “here”
+- Learn how to do the Garter Stitch

-- Learn how to change colors in Knitting “here”
+- Learn how to change colors in Knitting: Video

-- UPDATE: 12/11/2018 I didn’t measure at the time of making but I just measured again. (not sure how accurate since kids have used it and it has been washed) but it measured 37″ wide & 60″ length
+- UPDATE: 12/11/2018 I didn’t measure during making, but I just measured again. (not sure how accurate since kids have used it, and it has been washed) but it measured 37″ wide & 60″ length

 Simple Striped Knit Blanket Pattern

-To Finish: Cast off and weave in loose ends throughout blanket with a yarn needle.
+To Finish: Cast off and weave in the loose ends throughout the blanket with a yarn needle.
+I just reused one of my crochet needle, and it worked perfectly.

 You Are Done With Your New Knit Blanket!

 Enjoy your new knit throw blanket!
-If you have any questions about this simple striped knit blanket, please feel free to ask!
-I’ll try the best I can to help you out!
+If you need any clarification about this simple striped knit blanket, please feel free to ask!
+I’ll try the best I can to help you out.

 Like This Post?
 You May Also Like This One Too!

-While you are here be sure to check out my shop “Yarn Mamas” where I design tees, totes and more just for makers and a portion of your sale will be donated to animal rescues!
+While you are here be sure to check out our Easy Crochet Shop where you will find yarny tees, totes and more just for makers and a portion of your sale will be donated to animal rescues!
 You get a pretty awesome tee and the pups get some help!
-It’s a win-win!
+It’s a win-win.